jupyterlab/jupyter-collaboration/docs/source/developer/spec.md

 Each transaction is a mapping of schema names to a list of updates for those records.
 An update for a schema is a mapping of field names to a list of updates for that record.

-If it is a primitive value, the update is simply the new value.
+- If it is a primitive value, the update is simply the new value.

-If it is a list, it consists of an index, the number of entries to delete, and a list of entries to add.
+- If it is a list, it consists of an index, the number of entries to delete, and a list of entries to add.

-If it is a mapping, it consists of a mapping of keys to their new values.
+- If it is a mapping, it consists of a mapping of keys to their new values.

-If it is a text field, it consists of an index, the number of characters to delete, and a string to add.
+- If it is a text field, it consists of an index, the number of characters to delete, and a string to add.

 Any transaction that refers to a non exist record ID will create that record when recieved.
 If the ID exists, that record will be updated with the changes.
 Records can not be deleted.

+TODO

-TODO: Specify how these transactions are serialized to bytes.
+- Specify how these transactions are serialized to bytes.
 Possibly either support just a CRDT spec, just a diff based spec, or some default of the diff based spec with the ability to opt into a CRDT logic if both clients agree.
 Sort of like HTTP vs HTTP v2.0 protocol upgrade.
+- At some point, we may need higher level abstraction, a bit like [primus](https://github.com/primus/primus).

-### 3. Append only log
+### 3. Append-only Log

 _This is currently implemented in [`packages/rtc-relay`](https://github.com/jupyterlab/rtc/blob/master/packages/rtc-relay/src/index.ts)_